-- 1. In this Regulation, words have the same meaning as they do in the Act and By-law, and for the purpose of this Regulation: - 1.1 "Board" means the Public Accounting Licensing Board; - 1.2 "Panel" means a panel of the Admission and Registration Committee constituted in accordance with section 7; - 1.3 "Potential Capacity Application" means a matter where there are reasonable grounds to believe a Member may be Incapacitated; - 1.4 "Request for Review" means the originating process for a review set out in section 40; - 1.5 "Secretary" means the secretary to the Admission and Registration Committee.
+- 1. In this Regulation, words have the same meaning as they do in the Act and By-law, and for the purpose of this Regulation: - 1.1 "Board" means the Public Accounting Licensing Board; - 1.2 "Panel" means a panel of the Admission and Registration Committee constituted in accordance with section 7: - 1.3 "Potential Capacity Application" means a matter where there are reasonable grounds to believe a Member may be Incapacitated; - 1.4 "Request for Review" means the originating process for a review set out in section 40; - 1.5 "Secretary" means the secretary to the Admission and Registration Committee.

 - 2. The Admission and Registration Committee is established under the Act and the By-law and has the powers of a statutory tribunal under the Statutory Powers Procedure Act. - 3.
-The Admission and Registration Committee shall: - 3.1 hear and decide: - 3.1.1 matters of good character and matters where credibility is in issue referred by the Registrar or the Board under the Regulations; and - 3.1.2 applications for a Public Accounting Licence referred by the Board under the Regulations; - 3.2 hear and decide appeals from decisions of the Registrar where a right to appeal to the Admission and Registration Committee is provided in the Regulations; - 3.3 review decisions of the Board, as provided in the Regulations; and in accordance with the by-laws and Regulations.
+The Admission and Registration Committee shall: - 3.1 hear and decide: - 3.1.1 matters of good character and matters where credibility is in issue referred by the Registrar or the Board under the Regulations; and - 3.1.2 applications for a Public Accounting Licence referred by the Board under the Regulations; - 3.2 hear and decide appeals from decisions of the Registrar where a right to appeal to the Admission and Registration Committee is provided in the Regulations; - 3.3 review decisions of the Board, as provided in the Regulations; and regulate the processes and procedures for the hearings, appeals, and reviews before the Admission and Registration Committee, in accordance with the by-laws and Regulations.